 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist or a hematologist.

-A drug called hydroxyurea (Hydrea, Droxia) is often given to lower the number of white blood cells until CML can be diagnosed with the tests described in the Diagnosis section.
+A drug called hydroxyurea (Droxia, Hydrea) is often given to lower the number of white blood cells until CML can be diagnosed with the tests described in the Diagnosis section.
 Given in capsule form, this drug works well to return blood cells to normal levels within a few days or weeks and reduce the size of the spleen, but it does not reduce the percentage of cells with the Philadelphia chromosome and does not prevent blast crisis alone.
 Although hydroxyurea has few side effects, most patients newly diagnosed with chronic phase CML receive imatinib or another TKI (see above) as soon as possible.
-Side effects of chemotherapy depend on the specific drug and the dosage and usually go away when treatment is complete.
+Side effects of chemotherapy depend on the specific drug and the dosage and usually become less severe over time.

 Stem cell transplantation/bone marrow transplantation

 A stem cell transplant is a medical procedure in which bone marrow that contains leukemia is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.